-Amroth Beach golden sands is a Blue Flag beach and sits at the start/end of the 186 mile Pembrokeshire coastal path.
+Amroth Beach, with its golden sands and its Blue Flag status, sits at the start/end of the 186 mile Pembrokeshire coastal path.

 There is a lifeguard from the beginning of July to the end of September.